How Do Student Loans Work?

 • Flexible repayment plans like income-driven repayment and extended repayment

-• There is also the possibility that some of your loans can be forgiven — that is you don’t have to repay them — if you work in certain professions, such as teaching and public service
+• There is also the possibility that some of your loans can be forgiven — that is, you don’t have to repay them — if you work in certain professions, such as teaching and public service

 There are four types of federal student loans for college:

 2. Direct Unsubsidized Loan: Unsubsidized Stafford loans are available to undergraduate and graduate students, regardless of financial need.
-Unlike subsidized loans, you will need to pay the interest that has accrued on your loan while you are in college, or the interest will be capitalized (added to the loan balance).
+Unlike subsidized loans, you will need to pay the interest accrued on your loan while you are in college, or the interest will be capitalized (added to the loan balance).

-4. Federal Direct Consolidation Loan: Consolidation loans allow you to combine multiple federal student loans into one loan, without losing the benefits of the federal loans.
+4. Federal Direct Consolidation Loan: Consolidation loans allow you to combine multiple federal student loans into one loan without losing the benefits of the federal loans.
 Consolidation can be used to streamline repayment or to switch your loan servicer.
 A Federal Direct Consolidation Loan will not impact the interest rates of your student loans.

 Private Loans

-Private student loans are loans that come from a private lender, usually a bank, a credit union, a state loan agency, or a non-bank financial institution.
-Private loans can come with fixed or variable interest rates and often require the student borrower to have a cosigner.
 Private student loan interest isn’t subsidized, so as soon as you borrow money, the loan will begin accruing interest like unsubsidized federal loans.
-Borrowers with good credit or a credit worthy cosigner may find that private loans offer lower interest rates than the Parent PLUS Loan, and they generally do not charge origination fees like federal loans do.
+They have higher interest rates than several types of federal loans, but borrowers with good credit or a credit-worthy cosigner may find that private loans offer lower interest rates than the Parent PLUS Loan.
+Private student lenders generally do not charge origination fees as federal loans do.

 How Interest Works for Student Loans

-Because you’re not just paying back the amount you borrow, you’re paying back interest as well (just like credit cards), it’s important to understand how much that will add to the total amount you pay.
+Because you’re not just paying back the amount you borrow, you’re paying back interest (just like credit cards), it’s important to understand how much that will add to the total amount you pay.

-For the 2022-2023 academic year, interest rates that student loan borrowers need to pay are:
+For the 2024-2025 academic year, student loan interest rates are:

-• Direct subsidized and unsubsidized undergraduate loans: 4.99%
+Direct subsidized and unsubsidized undergraduate loans

-• Direct unsubsidized graduate loans: 6.54%
+Direct unsubsidized graduate loans

 How to Pay Less Interest

 You can reduce the amount you pay in interest by making extra loan payments to pay it off sooner or by refinancing your student loan to a loan with a lower interest rate.
-However, refinancing federal student loans into a private loan means a loss in many benefits – income-driven repayment options, possible loan forgiveness or widespread forgiveness, generous deferment options, and a death and disability discharge.
+However, refinancing federal student loans into a private loan means a loss in many benefits – income-driven repayment options, possible student loan forgiveness or widespread forgiveness, generous deferment options, and a death and disability discharge.

 How Much You Can Borrow Through Student Loans

-• Undergraduate Federal Direct Stafford Loans: The borrowing limits are from $5,500 to $7,500 per year for dependent undergraduate students and $9,500 to $12,500 per year for independent students, depending on your year in school.
+• Undergraduate Federal Direct Stafford Loans: Depending on your year in school, the borrowing limits are $5,500 to $7,500 per year for dependent undergraduate students and $9,500 to $12,500 per year for independent students.
 Aggregate limits between $31,000 and $57,500 also apply.

-• Graduate Federal Direct Stafford Loans: The borrowing limit is up to $20,500 per year for graduate and professional students, with aggregate limits of $138,500, and up to $40,500 per year for medical school students.
+• Graduate Federal Direct Stafford Loans: The borrowing limit is up to $20,500 per year for graduate and professional students, with aggregate limits of $138,500 and up to $40,500 per year for medical school students.

 • Private Loans: The maximum amount you can borrow from a private lender varies.
 Most lenders don’t let you borrow more than your college’s cost of attendance minus other financial aid.

-Direct loans are also subject to aggregate loan limits, meaning there’s a maximum on the total amount that you can have in outstanding loans.
+Direct loans are also subject to aggregate loan limits, meaning there’s a maximum amount that you can have in outstanding loans.
 The borrowing limit for Federal Direct PLUS loans is generally the remainder of the cost of college not covered by Federal Direct Stafford loans and any other financial aid.

 Expenses You Can Use Student Loans For